Théophile Obenga

 Théophile Obenga (born 1936 in the Republic of the Congo) is professor emeritus in the Africana Studies Center at San Francisco State University.
-He is a politically active proponent of Pan-Africanism and an Afrocentrist.
+He is a politically active proponent of Pan-Africanism.
 Obenga is an Egyptologist, linguist, and historian.

 Background

 Obenga was born in 1936 in Brazzaville, Republic of the Congo.

 Théophile Obenga has studied a wide variety of subjects and has obtained a wide range of degrees.
 His degrees include: